How to serve a Subpoena on UOW

 The University is a very large organisation and therefore does not hold all documents centrally.

-Description of documents
+Description of information

 - the person’s date of birth;